Cascading/Impatient/simple1/README.md

     Pipe simplePipe = new Pipe( "simple" );

 Here comes the fun part.
-Get your toolbelt ready, because we need to do some plumbing...
+Get your toolbelt ready, because we need to do a little plumbing...
 Connect the taps and pipes into a **flow**:

     FlowDef flowDef = FlowDef.flowDef();
     flowDef.addSource( simplePipe, inTap );